Silver linings: Sensational Mirabai Chanu opens India's medal account at Tokyo Olympics | Sports-Games

 However, she was unable to raise 117kg in her final attempt, which would have been an Olympic record but it was enough to fetch her a medal and open India's account.

-The diminutive Manipuri broke down after realizing that she has secured a medal and hugged head coach Vijay Sharma in publication.
+The diminutive Mannipuri broke down after realising that she has secured a medal and hugged head coach Vijay Sharma in jubiliation.

-She later broke into Punjabi bhangra too to celebrate the historic podium finish.
+She later broke into a punjabi bhangra too to celebrate the historic podium finish.

 Delighted by her achievement, not even a face mask could hide Chanu's smile that spread ear to ear at the medal ceremony, where there was a bit of confusion among the winners.

-As per COVID-19 protocols laid out for the Games, the winners were supposed to be socially distanced and not pose for a group photograph as per the Games protocols.
+As per COVID-19 protocols laid out for the Games, the winners were supposed to be social distanced and not pose for a group photograph as per the Games protocols.

 Her cabinet includes a coveted world championship gold medal, two Commonwealth Games medals -- silver in 2014 and gold in 2018 -- and an Asian Championship bronze.